 Here’s what we share with parents of new kindergartners:

 1. Who we are

-- Who we are – this never gets old and should be shared every time we have an audience with parents.
-We will always, always, always review our mission and vision with parents so they know why we’re here.
+This never gets old!
+Every time we have an audience with parents, we should share our mission and vision.
+We always review these with parents so they know why we’re here.